Fried Brussels Sprouts Recipe

 - Bacon – Toss the Brussels sprouts with crumbled fried bacon bits for some texture.

-- Pine nuts – For extra crunch, mix in some toasted pine nuts.
+- Pine nuts – For extra crunch, sprinkle on some toasted pine nuts.

 Serving Suggestions

-These perfectly crispy Fried Brussels Sprouts make the most delicious appetizer, snack and side dish.
+These perfectly crispy orbs make the most delicious appetizer, snack, and side dish.
+Here are some of my favorite ways to enjoy them:

 Video